TimAnthonyAlexander/loom/README.md

 ### Natural Language vs JSON Format

-Loom now uses an intuitive natural language task format that's much more reliable and user-friendly than the previous JSON approach:
+Spoon now uses an intuitive natural language task format that's much more reliable and user-friendly than the previous JSON approach:

 #### ✅ **New Natural Language Format (Recommended)**
 ```